jiho-98/cse15l-lab-reports/lab_report_1/lab_report_1.md

 # CSE-15L Lab Report 1
-This is first lab report of cse-15L course from Jiho Kim.
+This is lab report 1 for CSE-15L course from Jiho Kim.